jaeyk/jaeyk.github.io/index.md

 ## Community building

 I love learning from other people who share similar research interests and building interdisciplinary communities.
 I have developed a large and growing network of [collaborators](https://raw.githubusercontent.com/jaeyk/jaeyk.github.io/gh-pages/coauthors.png) across social sciences and engineering.

-### Summer Institute in Computational Social Science

-I have been an active member of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) since 2019: SICSS` Princeton participant (2019), [the first San Francisco Bay Area partner location](https://sicss.io/2020/bay_area/) (co-hosted by UC Berkeley and Stanford) co-organizer (2020), [the first Howard-Mathematica partner location](https://sicss.io/2021/howard-mathematica/) (the first SICSS event held at a Historically Black College and University) R boot camp instructor (2021), [the first South Korean partner locatoin](https://sicss.io/2022/korea/) (co-hosted by KAIST and KDI School) co-organizer (2022)
+I co-organized the first partner location of the [the Summer Institute in Computational Social Science](https://sicss.io/) (SICSS) in the [Bay Area](https://sicss.io/2020/bay_area/) (2020, co-hosted by UC Berkeley and Stanford) and [South Korea](https://sicss.io/2022/korea/) (2022, co-hosted by KAIST and KDI School).

-### KDIS Frontiers in Data and Policy Seminar Series

-I launched the KDIS Frontiers in Data and Policy Seminar Series in Fall 2022.
-If you want to present your research to policy-makers from Korea and elsewhere, please sign up using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdgAcO4Q_rCts6EfB-F-nHoZs-fII0Rt7ChRgK68WAL128Xow/viewform?usp=sf_link) (as of August 29, 2022, 29 researchers signed up).

 ## Contact